NAFTeam/NAFF/docs/src/Guides/20 Extensions.md

             ButtonExampleSkin(bot)
         ```

-Scales are effectively just another python file that contains a class that inherits from an object called `Extension`,
+Extensions are effectively just another python file that contains a class that inherits from an object called `Extension`,
-inside this scale, you can put whatever you would like.
+inside this extension, you can put whatever you would like.
 And upon loading, the contents are added to the bot.

 ```python
 from naff import Extension